mas-bandwidth/gafferongames/content/post/client_server_connection.md

 <img src="/img/network-protocol/client-server-packets.png" width="100%"/>

 In a first person shooter, packets are sent continuously in both directions.
-The clients sends input to the server typically at 30 or 60 packets per-second, while the state of the world is sent from the server to the client 10, 20 or even 60 times per-second.
+The clients send input to the server typically at 30 or 60 packets per-second, while the state of the world is sent from the server to all clients 10, 20 or even 60 times per-second.

 Under such a situation there is no need for keep-alive packets.
 If at any point packets stop being received from the other side then the connection simply times out.
 No packets for 5 seconds is a good timeout value in my opinion, but you can be more aggressive if you want.